- 6 Bedrooms

-Good job on reserving your vacation home!
+Congratulations on reserving your vacation rental!
 You're on the way to a fantastic vacation!

 During your Stay

-- Don't forget to respect your neighbors.
-Local people will probably be as friendly to you as you are respectful of them.
-Remember the golden rule and treat others the same way you'd like to be treated by visitors next to your primary residence.
+- Please be respectful of the local community.
+Often times, nearby homes are occupied by permanent residents.
+Remember the golden rule and treat others the same way you'd like to be treated by vacationers next to your primary residence.

-- Please make sure to walk through the rental home one final time and check for property damage.
-We suggest walking through with the rental manager wherever possible (this isn't always the case)..
-If the property owner is not available, you'll want to take photos of the property to record its condition.
+- Once everything is out, do a walk-through of the property to make certain no damage occurred in the course of your stay.
+We suggest walking through with the rental manager whenever possible (this may not be possible)..
+If the property owner is not available, remember to take photos of the property to record its condition.

 - Did you have a good time?
-Most rental websites ask for reviews after your stay is complete.
-Owners and property managers will appreciate your positive reviews.
-If something was wrong and they did not correct it in a acceptable manner, or when the property wasn't as described, you will want to note that in your comments.
+Just about all vacation rental management companies and rental home sites permit renters to give feedback.
+If the vacation rental and/or property manager was outstanding, they will appreciate your compliments.
+If anything went wrong and they failed to correct it in a acceptable manner, or when the property was not as described, you will want to note that as part of your critique.

 Learn from your Stay